CodeCreatePlay360/PandaEditor/README.md

 ## Starting a new project
 PandaEditor has a project based workflow, when you first start PandaEditor a default project with some sample programs is setup for you.
 It's located in current working directory and should not be deleted.
-You can use default project for any purpose, to create a new project
+You can use default project for any purpose, however to create a new project
 **Menubar > Project > Start New Project** and choose a valid name and path.

 ## Object manipulation